bstahlhood/tinyrenderer/README.md

 ## Things to note

-I am running htis on macOS.
-So my main focus is running on macOS.
-Even though I am using `winit` and in theory this should work on Windows and Linux, I have not tested it.
+My main focus is running on macOS, will address other OSes later.
+Maybe.

-I am taking an interative approach to this, so to start most of the code will be in `main.rs`.
+I am taking an iterative approach to this, so to start most of the code will be in `main.rs`.
 As I progress, I will break things out into Traits and modules.

 ## What is completed so far?